 ๐จโ๐ณ Quick Overview: Making Salsa Verde Chicken Chili (Crock Pot or Stovetop)

-Crock Pot: Add the onion, chicken, beans, salsa verde, green chiles, broth, and spices to a 2-quart or larger slow cooker (see recipe size section for scaling).
+Combine the onion, chicken, white beans, green salsa verde, broth, and spices in a 2-quart or larger crock potโor the same pan on the stovetop.

 ๐ Scroll down for the printable recipe card and full step-by-step photos, or keep reading for tips and variations.